dogisevol/cm/Readme.md

 ## TODO

-+ Branch and Bound Knapsack
++ Branch and Bound Knapsack (knapsack is used for non-canonical monetary systems for which non greedy algorythm doesn't work correctly)

 + Error handling